 “I truly don’t understand you,” I told him.
 “It stands right on the middle of the path.
 It’ll spread cotton all over, once it grows bigger.
 It’ll be a nuisance.”

 Bolai realised it was no use arguing with me.
 The motherless boy then went to his aunt.
-Sitting on her lap, with his arms around her neck, he sobbingly said, “Aunt, please tell uncle not uproot the tree.”
+Sitting on her lap, with his arms around her neck, he sobbingly said, “Aunt, please tell uncle not to uproot the tree.”

 His plan worked.
 His aunt called me and said, “Oh listen, please let his plant be.”